Updated 25th March 2020:

 - Additional pastoral support for all Pupil Premium Pupils through Reading or 1:1 sessions with specialist TA.

 - Intervention groups to further accelerate core learning to target pupils towards greater depth.

-The pupil premium is predominantly spent on academic needs -pupils that qualify benefit from learning in smaller groups or having additional intervention to secure their academic potential.
+The majority of our pupil premium is spent on academic needs -pupils that qualify benefit from learning in smaller groups or having additional intervention to secure their academic potential.

-Year R – No Year R pupils received pupil premium funding in 18/19
+Year R – No Year R pupils received pupil premium funding in July19

 Year 1 – All Pupil Premium Pupils in Year 1 (2 pupils) passed the Phonics Screening.
 Funding was used to ensure this occurred and to accelerate a child to achieve gd in Reading.
 The premium was also used to support activities outside of school.

 Every Pupil Premium Pupil at Preston Hedge’s has passed the Phonics Screening since its introduction.